Ready for a little art project?

 Customer Journey Mapping is where you literally draw out the steps that you want your customers to go through for each of your marketing initiatives.

-Check out the sign I’m holding in the main image of this article and you can see what I mean – that’s OUR CUSTOMER JOURNEY MAP for our Top Three Email Automations Giveaway.
+Below, you’ll see OUR CUSTOMER JOURNEY MAP for our Top Three Email Automations Giveaway.

-Notice that it’s on big paper, high level, and super simple.
-We didn’t include the details at all on this map, just the basic, “these are the steps we want our clients to take.”
+Notice that it’s on big paper, has high level information, and it’s super simple.
+We didn’t include the finicky details on this map, just the basic, “these are the steps we want our potential clients to take.”

 When to Make Your Map